PermanentOrg/infrastructure/README.md

 ## Debian Version

-We use the latest Debian base image perscribed in [our debian verison policy](docs/POLICIES.md).
+We use the latest Debian base image prescribed in [our Debian verison policy](docs/POLICIES.md).

 ## Autoscaling